[Skip to Content]

 Grade 9 students are required to participate in the province-wide Grade 9 Assessment of Mathematics either in January or June, depending on the semester in which you take Mathematics.

 The assessment is administered over two consecutive math periods, which usually total two hours.
-Some parts of the assessment may contribute to the your final grade, but it is not graduation requirement.
+10% of your final grade is determined by your EQAO score, but it is not graduation requirement.

 Plan Your Way